ted-ncg/labs/05-spring-mvc-rest.md

 ## Part II

+### Goal

-Make the `/api/accounts/{id}` endpoint return JSON that contains the ID and Balance for the account having the given ID.
+Make the `/api/accounts/{id}` endpoint return JSON that contains both the ID and the Balance for an account having the given ID.

+### Steps

-1. Copy the [AccountRestTest.java](https://github.com/ted-ncg/labs/blob/master/AccountRestTest.java) file into your test/java directory and run the test.
+1. Copy the [AccountRestTest.java](https://github.com/ted-ncg/labs/blob/master/AccountRestTest.java) file into your test/java directory and run the tests. *(It will fail!)*

-1. Returning a "plain old" Java object (POJO, also called a JavaBean or just Bean) that has *properties* for ID and for Balance:
+1. Instead of returning the "domain" `Account` instance, you will return a "plain old" Java object (POJO, also called a JavaBean or just Bean) that has *properties* for ID and for Balance:

    * Create a *new* class, e.g., `AccountResponse`, that has two *JavaBean* properties: `Id`, and `Balance`.
      * Remember, you'll need a getter and setter, named properly, for each property
    * Change the `accountInfo()` method (in your controller class) to return the `AccountResponse` instance, instead of returning an `Account` object.
      * e.g.: `public AccountResponse accountInfo(...`

+1. Try out the new code from the browser via `http://localhost:8080/api/accounts/456`

-1. Make the AccountRestTest test pass.
+1. Now make the AccountRestTest tests pass.

 ## Documentation/Reference